-- To educate the public, families, caregivers, providers, religious leaders and LGBTQ-2S young people about the critical link between specific family rejecting and accepting behaviors with risk and well-being for LGBTQ-2S children and youth, especially suicide. - To serve as an education and intervention resource to help families to decrease rejection to prevent risk and to increase acceptance and support to promote well-being for LGBTQ-2S children & youth.
+- To educate the public, families, caregivers, providers, religious leaders and LGBTQ young people about the critical link between specific family rejecting and accepting behaviors with risk and well-being for LGBTQ children and youth, especially suicide. - To serve as an education and intervention resource to he lp families to decrease rejection to prevent risk and to increase acceptance and support to promote well-being for LGBTQ children & youth.

-Research-Based Education Resource - The posters share information from FAP's peer-reviewed studies and family support work with ethnically, racially and religiously diverse families and their LGBTQ-2S children.
-FAP's research has identified more than 100 specific accepting and rejecting behaviors that parents, families and caregivers use to respond to LGBTQ-2s and gender diverse youth.
+Research-Based Education Resource - The posters share information from FAP's peer-reviewed studies and family support work with ethnically, racially and religiously diverse families and their LGBTQ children.
+FAP's research has identified more than 100 specific accepting and rejecting behaviors that parents, families and caregivers use to respond to LGBTQ and gender diverse youth.
 FAP researchers measured these behaviors to show how family rejecting behaviors contribute to serious health risks like suicidal behavior, depression, substance use, and sexually transmitted infections, including HIV.
 FAP's research also shows how family accepting behaviors help protect against risk and promote well-being.
-These posters build on FAP's other evidence-based prevention and intervention resources including multilingual family education booklets and videos designated as Best Practice resources for suicide prevention for LGBTQ-2S young people.
+These new posters build on FAP's other evidence-based prevention and intervention resources including multilingual family education booklets and videos designated as Best Practice resources for suicide prevention for LGBTQ young people.

-Different Versions - FAP has published 3 versions of the posters and this Poster Guidance in English, Spanish, 8 Asian languages and this version for American Indian communities.
+Different Versions - FAP has published 3 versions of the posters in English and Spanish.
 These include: 1) a general family acceptance version; 2) a family rejection version; and 3) a family acceptance version for use in conservative settings that does not include family behaviors related to dating that might prevent the posters from being used in some settings.

 A key finding from FAP's research is that a little change makes a difference.
 So, parents and caregivers that are struggling can start by decreasing some of the rejecting behaviors they use to try to change, deny or minimize their child's sexual orientation, gender identity and gender expression to reduce their child's risk for suicide and other serious health concerns and to increase their child's self-esteem and hope for the future.
-Parents and caregivers that are struggling can start to adopt some of the family accepting and supportive behaviors that FAP has identified and measured to show their LGBTQ-2S children that they love them, they want to support them and to help decrease their health risks.
+Parents that are struggling can start to adopt some of the family accepting behaviors that FAP has identified and measured to show their LGBTQ children that they love them, they want to support them and to help decrease their health risks.